 How to Apply for Early Reinstatement of Your Driver’s License

-- A current resident of Colorado
+- A current resident of Colorado, and

 There are several reinstatement requirements that you will need to satisfy and steps you need to take in order to obtain an interlock-restricted license in Colorado.
 For example, you may need to do all of the following before applying for a restricted license: